argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 ## DataParallel Implementation

-DataParallel is accomplished by running multiple copies of the model graph on two or more RDUS and intelligently splitting the data pipeline across the copies.
+DataParallel is accomplished by running multiple copies of the model graph on two or more RDUs.
+This is similar to how it is done on a GPU.

 ## Compile_dataparallel.sh